wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 ### Clone the repository

 First, clone the repository using the URL provided on the Azure Portal.
-For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control/).
+For more information, see [Local Git Deployment to Azure App Service](/documentation/articles/app-service-deploy-local-git/).

 Open the solution file (.sln) that is included in the root of the repository.